openhab/openhab-addons/addons/binding/org.openhab.binding.verisure/README.md

 | siteId             | Number    | This channel reports the ID of the site.                    |

 ### Verisure Broadband Connection

+#### Configuration Options

+*   deviceId - Device Id
+    *   Since Broadband connection lacks a Verisure ID, the following naming convention is used for Broadband connection on first site: 'broadband_1'

+#### Channels

 ([broadbandConnection]) supports the following channels: